Predictive analytics in Marketing: Segmentation and beyond – Why should I care?

 How Prescriptive Marketing Analytics helps to set marketing & customer strategy: marketing is customer-centric

 DnA process starts with business understanding: a practical discussion about the company’s current challenges and we actively assist to formulate the ultimate business question on a predictive marketing analytics use case.
 Do not worry, at DnA we have a full Analytics Due diligence Method (Analytical Audit) to identify and form these opportunities and identify gaps and traps within the optimal trajectory.
 Moreover we have established processes to improve current business practices beyond Marketing; Sales, HR, Product Development, Customer Service, etc. Practically every business area and practice can be improved by Prescriptive Analytics – we know this for sure.
 After establishing goals, a strategy needs to be in place to reach those goals.
 A very different segmentation should result if the strategy is about market share as opposed to a strategy about net margin.
-DnA Bootloop Analytic Engine reverse engineers the best marketing strategy approach – but that is not for the faint hearted: that is applied prescriptive marketing, and specifically operational after collecting a lot of data and applied predictive analytic approach in practice [the engine needs market-reactive attributes, eg. how the market / customers reacted to the actions you made…] so let us leave it for later.
+DnA Bootloop Analytic Engine reverse engineers the best marketing strategy approach – but that is not for the faint hearted: that is applied prescriptive marketing, and specifically operational after collecting a lot of data and applied predictive analytical approach in practice [the engine needs market-reactive attributes, eg. how the market / customers reacted to the actions you made…] so let us leave it for later… Nevertheless you can read about Streaming Media Marketing Analytics for some use cases..

 The successful marketing strategy discussion includes customer behaviour, so state at least one of your relevant business questions related to: